Hiking Boots for Women

 Yep.
-I hike in my Uggs in the winter and have for 3 seasons now.
-I’ve been wanting to try actual hiking boots, but hiking in my snow boots has worked so well for me.
+I used to hike in my Uggs in the winter (as seen in the Best Hiking Pants photo).
+Before I got my actual hiking boots, my Ugg boots worked well for me.
 My UGG WOMEN’S ADIRONDACK BOOTS are SO comfortable and warm!
 Plus, they are waterproof and have rugged Vibram soles, and are perfect for snowy or mucky trails.

 I am a nervous nelly, (why I always hike with TREKKING POLES) so I strap on some spikes if it’s icy.
 They are always clipped to my pack in the winter / spring / fall.
 I pull them over both my boots or my shoes depending on where we are in the season.